-Advent calendars come in all shapes and sizes these days, with many different types of presents.
+Nowadays, Advent calendars come in all shapes and sizes, with many different types of presents.
 Some calendars offer chocolates, some have little trinkets or toys, and some offer experiences or activities to do together as a family.

-After we wrote our last blog we had loads of requests for an extended list of language activities and as we love advent calendars, we thought it might be a fun idea to pull together a Bilingual Advent Calendar of our own!
+We love the idea of having the whole family come together for a daily language activity, and maybe make this a new Bilingual Christmas Tradition.
 Even though there are so many amazing products out there specifically for bilingual kids (like our books, a present that the kids can open again and again – wink, wink), often the best gifts are experiences and simply time together.
 So without further due, here is our Bilingual Advent Calendar for Christmas!

-Hopefully, some of these ideas and traditions appeal to you and help you in making it an even more memorable season for the whole family.
+Hopefully, some of these bilingual activities and traditions appeal to you and help you in making it an even more memorable season for the whole family.

 1. Pick a new movie or an old classic to watch together.